 SHORT BIO FOR INTERVIEWS, ARTICLES AND OTHER SUCH PUBLICATIONS:

 Lisa L. Hannett has had over 70 short stories appear in venues including Clarkesworld, Fantasy, Weird Tales, Apex, The Dark and Year’s Best anthologies in Australia, Canada and the US.
 She has won four Aurealis Awards, including Best Collection for her first book, Bluegrass Symphony, which was also nominated for a World Fantasy Award.
 Her first novel, Lament for the Afterlife, was published in 2015.
-A new collection of short stories, Little Digs, is coming out in March 2020.
+A new collection of short stories, Songs for Dark Seasons, is coming out in April 2020.
 You can find her online at http://lisahannett.com and on Twitter @LisaLHannett.